ENUSEC/PubQuiz/questions.md

 9. In 2006, which US computer scientist became the first woman to win the Turing Award for contributions to the theory and practice of optimising compiler techniques?
 > Frances Allen

+10. What is the name given to a machine that is able to replicate itself, using only raw materials it can find?
+> Von Neumann Machine